constantinosskitsas/Framework_GraphAlignment/README.md

 2)  python workexp.py with tuning #: This will run the tunning experiment as in the paper
 3)  python workexp.py with real_noise #: This will run the real graphs experiments as in the paper :MultiMagna,HighSchool,Voles datasets
 4)  python workexp.py with real #: This will run the high noise experiments as in the paper
-5)  python workexp.py with arenasish #:This will run the random graph experiment+ arenas dataset as in the paper
+5)  python workexp.py with synthetic #:This will run the random graph experiment+ arenas dataset as in the paper
 6)  python workexp.py with playground #: This will run the low noise experiment as in the paper
 ```
 ### Keywords can be used to make the experiments more specific or add more functionalities :